Knife (or Morning Star, as he was called by the Cheyennes)

 Buffalo Hump, his son:

-The following publication contains information about Dull Knife:
+The following publications contain information about Dull Knife:

 Article: "Death Trail of the Cheyenne" by James Long • Real West • Vol. VII, No. 37 • September 1964.